MFA is an organization’s best defense against the increasing cost of data breaches. The question for savvy IT pros is not if to apply MFA, but how?

 Hardware tokens and keys

-Hardware tokens and keys are secure and portable MFA devices that generate a unique OTP.
+Hardware token and key authentication is secure since these portable MFA devices generate a unique OTP.
 This code, along with the user’s password, enables the user to verify their identity and gain access to a system or application.

 Highly sensitive sectors, such as finance, healthcare, and government agencies, frequently use hardware tokens to protect against costly breaches and meet compliance needs.
 As a dedicated piece of hardware, the odds are incredibly low that an attacker will be able to steal both a password and the physical MFA device.
 This makes tokens and keys among the most secure MFA methods available.